amaan-19/fair-division-exercises/algorithms/austins-moving-knife.md

   <!-- Overview -->
   <section class="content-block">
     <h2>Overview</h2>
-    <p>Austin's procedure introduces a moving-knife mechanism in making a fair cake division.
-There exist both a single-knife and double-knife version of the procedure.</p>
+    <p>Austin's procedure introduces a moving-knife mechanism to making a fair cake division.
+The procedure builds on Divide-and-Choose by guaranteeing exact divisions for two parties, rather than merely a proportional one.</p>
     <a href="https://en.wikipedia.org/wiki/Austin_moving-knife_procedures" target="_blank" class="algorithm-link">Read more →</a>

     <div class="procedure-steps">
       <h3>How It Works</h3>
-      <h4>Single-knife</h4>
       <div class="step-list">
         <div class="step">
           <div class="step-number">1</div>